Convey Law is committed to protecting the privacy and security of your personal information.

 Convey Law is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under Data Protection legislation to notify you of the information contained in this Privacy Note.

-The EU General Data Protection Regulations (“GDPR”) came into effect on 25th May 2018 and placed greater obligations on how companies, such as Convey Law, handle personal information held about our clients.
+The UK General Data Protection Regulations (“GDPR”) came into effect on 25th May 2018 and placed greater obligations on how companies, such as Convey Law, handle personal information held about our clients.

 It is important that the personal information that we hold about you is accurate and current.
 Please ensure that we are updated of any changes to your personal information during the course of our working relationship.